Microsoft closes deal to buy Call of Duty maker Activision Blizzard after antitrust fights

 Since the deal was announced in January 2022, Microsoft has secured approvals from antitrust authorities covering more than 40 countries.
 Crucially, it got a thumbs-up from the 27-nation European Union after agreeing to allow users and cloud gaming platforms to stream its titles without paying royalties for 10 years.

-But the deal faced resistance from British and American regulators who worried it would stifle competition.
-Top rival Sony also feared it would limit PlayStation gamers’ access to Call of Duty, Activision’s long-running military shooter series.
+The deal faced its strongest resistance from British and American regulators.
+Sony also feared it would limit PlayStation gamers’ access to Call of Duty, Activision’s long-running military shooter series.

 The FTC over the summer lost a court bid to pause the deal so that its in-house judge could review it.
 The FTC hasn’t given up, appealing the decision and last month filing notice of its plan to resume that trial.